-In search, as usual, of local fare of which to partake, I ordered up a Bratwurst mit Sauerkraut at the Gasthaus Wilder Mann, an authentic eaterie with antler-laden walls and a Lederhosen-laden waitstaff.
-My food of choice was traditional, nothing too bizarre, and very tasty.
+In search, as usual, of local fare of which to partake, we hit the Gasthaus Wilder Mann, an authentic eaterie with antler-laden walls and a Lederhosen-laden waitstaff.
+David's food of choice was traditional, nothing too bizarre, and very tasty.

 Our waitress must have seen this mistake made before, because she immediately asked, "You do understand that this is heart and lungs of baby cow?"
 Huh?

 David & Veronica, GypsyNester.com